negrutiu/nsis-nscurl/NScurl.readme.md

 ## Description
 Utility function to un/escape URL strings.
-Illegal URLs characters are converted to/from their hexadecimal %XX code.
+Illegal URL characters are converted to/from their hexadecimal `%XX` code.

 ## Return
 The un/escaped string is pushed to the NSIS stack.